HermesPlatform/hermes-host/README.md

 # Workflow
 1) Open client.html on smartphone / PC / laptop (you have to use firefox or chrome-based browser)
-2) It loads the PeerJS (https://peerjs.com/) library that is used to built the connection
+2) It loads the PeerJS (https://peerjs.com/) library that is used to build the connection
 3) Connects to PeerServer Cloud (https://peerjs.com/peerserver).
 This is used now in place of the hermes-core but has the same functionality mainly gives out unique IDs for communication and does the initial hello handshake.
 4) Then copy the id string.
 5) Open in another tab / browser / device (unfortunately on smartphone you cannot share screen in such way, so use a compatible device) the host.html.
 In this file paste the ID in the box and press connect.
 This would initiate the connection to the client and prompt you once that is done to share a tab, program or entire screen, choose one and the stream will appear on the client device.